speckits/spectest/README.md

 **Choose SpecTest if:**
 - ✅ You're building automation test suites (Playwright, Cypress, etc.)
-- ✅ You need specialized workflows for test planning and generation
+- ✅ You need specialized workflows for planning and generation
 - ✅ You want AI assistants optimized for test creation and maintenance
-- ✅ You're working on test coverage, test healing, and test quality
+- ✅ You're working on coverage, healing, and quality

 **Choose OpenSpec if:**
 - ✅ You're building general software (APIs, web apps, libraries)
 - ✅ You need a general-purpose spec-driven development workflow
 - ✅ You want the original, battle-tested tool

-Both tools share the same core spec-driven test development philosophy and workflow.
+Both tools share the same core spec-driven philosophy and workflow.
 SpecTest adds test-specific enhancements while maintaining full compatibility with OpenSpec's file structure and concepts.

 ## Why SpecTest?

 AI coding assistants are powerful but unpredictable when test requirements live in chat history.
-SpecTest adds a lightweight specification workflow that locks test intent before test implementation, giving you deterministic, reviewable test outputs—especially for test development.
+SpecTest adds a lightweight specification workflow that locks test intent before implementation, giving you deterministic, reviewable outputs—especially for automation testing.

 Key outcomes:
 - Human and AI stakeholders agree on test specs before test implementation begins.
 - Structured change folders (proposals, tasks, and spec updates) keep test scope explicit and auditable.
-- Specialized workflows for test planning, generation, healing, and coverage analysis.
+- Specialized workflows for planning, generation, healing, and coverage analysis.
 - Works with the AI tools you already use: custom slash commands where supported, context rules everywhere else.
 - **Playwright-optimized**: Built-in workflows and best practices for Playwright test automation.